rstudio/tfdeploy/index.md

 <pre style="background-color: transparent; margin: 0 !important; padding: 0 !important;"><code style="color: rgb(196,27,6); background-color: transparent;">Keras learning phase set to 0 for export (restart R session before doing additional training)

 </code></pre>
-Note the printed output.
-Exporting a Keras model requires setting the Keras "learning phase" to 0.
-In practice, this means that after calling `export_savedmodel` **you can not continue to train the model in the same R session**.
+Note the message that is printed: exporting a Keras model requires setting the Keras "learning phase" to 0.
+In practice, this means that after calling `export_savedmodel` **you can not continue to train models in the same R session**.

 It is important to assign reasonable names to the the first and last layers.
 For example, in the model code above we named the first layer "image" and the last layer "prediction".